wayneparrott/rclnodejs_template/README.md

 ```
     ros2 launch <your_rospkg_name> <your_rospkg_name>.launch.py
 ```

 ### 10. JavaScript Configuration
-The project is configured as a TypeScript project with the npm start script using 'dist/index.js'.
 If you wish to code with JavaScript only you will need to edit the start script in package.json to match your JavaScript file layout.
+The project is preconfigured for TypeScript with the npm build script compiling *.ts files to the 'dist/' folder and the npm start script launches the 'dist/index.js'.

-## Notes
+## Tips and Notes
+* **When working from the commandline don't forget to setup your environment by running one of the setup.[bash, ps1, sh, zsh]**
 * I've only tested this project on Linux Ubuntu 18.04 and ros2 dashing.
 * Please provide feedback on issues and improvement suggestions.
 * For TypeScript support, I created the rclnodejs-types project with *.d.ts files for rclnodejs.
 These typings are referenced in the project tsconfig.json file shown below: